Michigan State vs. Indiana State Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 Michigan State vs. Indiana State Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 30

-Saturday's contest between the Michigan State Spartans (7-5) and Indiana State Sycamores (11-1) going head to head at Jack Breslin Students Events Center has a projected final score of 78-72 (according to our computer prediction) in favor of Michigan State, who is listed as the favorite by our model.
-The game will start at 2:00 PM ET on December 30.
+Saturday's game that pits the Michigan State Spartans (7-5) versus the Indiana State Sycamores (11-1) at Jack Breslin Students Events Center has a projected final score of 78-72 (based on our computer prediction) in favor of Michigan State, who is favored in this matchup by our model.
+Game time is at 2:00 PM ET on December 30.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!